-The Bachelor of Arts (General) is not open to students enrolled in the ROTP programme.
+▲ Note: The Bachelor of Arts (General) is not open to students enrolled in the ROTP programme.

-The Faculty of Social Sciences and Humanities offers a thirty (30) credit Bachelor of Arts (General).
-Of the 30 credits, at least 20 must be in Arts, at least 10 of the 20 credits in Arts must be at the senior level, and at least 15 must be RMC credits.
-Electives may include credits earned as per the RMC Table of Credit Granted.
+The Faculty of Social Sciences and Humanities offers a 30-credit Bachelor of Arts (General) degree.

+Of the 30 credits:

+- · at least 20 must be in Arts; - o at least 10 of the 20 credits in Arts must be at the senior level, and; - at least 15 of the 30 credits must be RMC credits.

+Interested students have the option of enrolling in:

+- · a Bachelor of Arts (General); - a Bachelor of Arts (General) with a Minor (8 credits); - a Bachelor of Arts (General) with a Concentration (12 credits).

+For the Concentration:

-Interested students have the option of applying to a Bachelor of Arts (General) without a chosen Concentration, or to a Bachelor of Arts (General) with a Minor (8 credits) or with a Concentration (12 credits).
-In the latter case, at least 12 credits must be in the chosen discipline (Business Administration, History, Psychology, English, French, Political Science or Economics); of those, at least six must be at the senior level; as well, at least six of the 12 credits in the chosen concentration must be earned through RMC.
+- 12 credits must be in the chosen discipline (Business Administration; History; Psychology; English, Culture, and Communication; French, Culture, and Language; Political Science; or Economics); - at least six of the 12 credits in the chosen concentration must be at the senior level; - o at least six of the 12 credits in the chosen concentration must be earned through RMC.